-All staff that work directly with children will be provided with a copy of, and must read, Part 1 and Annex B of Keeping Children Safe in Education (September 2021) annually and will receive annually updated training on their safeguarding roles and responsibilities.
-Staff that do not work directly with children will be provided with a copy of either Part 1 or Annex A of Keeping Children Safe in Education (2021) and must read this document.
-All staff employed by John Hellins Primary School will read Part 1 and Annex B of Keeping Children Safe in Education (2021) as they all frequently come into contact with children.
+Staff that do not work directly with children will be provided with a copy of, and must read, Part 1 and Annex B of Keeping Children Safe in Education (September 2023).

+Staff that do not work directly with children will be provided with a copy of either Part 1 or Annex A of Keeping Children Safe in Education (2023) and must read this document.
+All staff employed by John Hellins Primary School will read Part 1 and Annex B of Keeping Children Safe in Education (2023) as they all frequently come into contact with children.